jnk0le/random/pipeline cycle test/README.md

 there is no `nop` elimination, they are just not creating execution stalls as things listed below

+`movw` + `movt` pair can dual issue even with mutual dependency

 ### bitfield and DSP instructions except multiplication (e.g. `uxtb`,`uxtab`,`ubfi`,`pkhbt`,`uadd8`,`qadd`,`clz`,`rev`)

 cannot dual issue wrt each other

 if first instruction was placed in "younger" or "older" slot, all folowing bitfield/dsp instructions also need to be placed in the same slot, distance inbetween occurences doesn't seem to matter

 bitfield/dsp (e.g. `uxtb`) result cannot be used as index by load/store instructions in next cycle (1 extra cycle latency)